 4. Renewables have overhead costs too

 Even the energy obtained from renewable sources has substantial overhead costs and capital costs attached to them.
-So this factor also needs to be considered.
+So we need to consider this factor also.

-For the sake of comparison, it varies from $(3800-6000) for coal power plants depending upon their type as per the National Renewable Energy Laboratory(NREL).
+For the sake of comparison, it varies from $(3800-6000) for coal power plants depending upon their type.

 5. To maintain energy price